 In August 2010, the EBU published the first version of its Loudness Recommendation EBU R128 (now in version 4.0).
 It tells how broadcasters can measure and normalise audio using Loudness meters instead of Peak Meters (PPMs) only, as has been common practice.

 Set of Loudness specs

 EBU R 128 is the result of several years of intense work by the audio experts in the EBU PLOUD Group, led by Florian Camerer (ORF).
-The Recommendation is accompanied by specific guidance for short-form content (EBU R 128s1), a Loudness Metering specification (EBU Tech 3341), a Loudness Range descriptor (EBU Tech 3342), Production Guidelines (EBU Tech 3343) and Distribution & Reproduction Guidelines (EBU Tech 3344).
+The Recommendation is accompanied by supplements giving specific guidance on different broadcast aspects: for short-form content (EBU R 128s1), for streaming (EBU R 128s2) and for Radio (EBU R 128s3).
+Accompanying publications are a Loudness Metering specification (EBU Tech 3341), a Loudness Range descriptor (EBU Tech 3342), Production Guidelines (EBU Tech 3343), Distribution & Reproduction Guidelines (EBU Tech 3344) and Radio Guidelines (EBU Tech 3401).
 An EBU Technical Review Article describing the fundamental change in audio in broadcasting is available: On the way to Loudness Nirvana, as is an article on distribution aspects: Loudness in Distribution.